Minimax estimation in linear models with unknown design over finite alphabets: Estimation Rates

+In order to show that the simple two-step procedure introduced in Section \ref{sec:estProcedure} provides minimax optimal estimation of $\tro$ and exact recovery of $\trF$, we require further conditions on the constants $\lambda, \delta, \sigma$.
+To this end, the parameters are allowed to tend to zero as $n,M \to \infty$, but only sufficiently slow such that

+Note that for fixed $\lambda, \delta, \sigma$ a sufficient condition for (\ref{eq:Mnassumptions3}) - (\ref{eq:lambdaGrowth3}) to hold is given by (\ref{eq:asyRegime}).
+Further, for fixed $\delta, \sigma$, in the regime (\ref{eq:asyRegime}) we find that the above conditions hold true whenever Similar, for fixed $\lambda, \sigma$ and assuming that $\delta < 1/(1 + m a_k)$, the above conditions holds true whenever

-Note that (\ref{eq:nM}) holds eventually in the asymptotic regime (\ref{eq:nMasyReg}). \begin{remarkmn}{Sample size regime in applications} The asymptotic regime (\ref{eq:nMasyReg}), which is considered here, appears to be realistic in many applications.
-For example in digital communications $n$ relates the length of the source signals, $M$ relates to the number of receiver antennas, and $m$ relates to the number of source signals which are send through a channel simultaneously.
-In some situations, the number of receiver antennas $M$ might be fixed and given and one is interested in the minimal length of signal $n$ that has to be processes at a time.
-In other situations, one might be interested in the minimal number of receiver antennas $M$ which need to be employed in order to recover a signal of fixed and given length $n$ exactly.
-Our results show that the number of receiver antennas $M$ which are necessary to exactly recovery signals of length $n$ grows logarithmic with $n$.
-Similar, in cancer genetics, $n$ corresponds to the number of genetic locations where CNV's or SNP's are measured.
-Again, our results show that when at least $M \sim \log(n)$ samples of a patient at different locations or different time points are available, then $n$ mutations of the $m$ single tumor clones can be recovered exactly.
+\begin{remarkmn}{Sample size regime in applications} The asymptotic regime $n/M \to \infty$ and $M / \ln(n) \to \infty$ under which condition (\ref{eq:Mnassumptions3}) - (\ref{eq:lambdaGrowth3}) hold appears to be realistic in many applications.
+For example, in digital communications $n$ relates to the length of the source signals, $M$ relates to the number of receiver antennas, and $m$ relates to the number of source signals which are send through a channel simultaneously.
+These conditions then specify the minimal number of receiver antennas $M$ which need to be employed in order to recover a signal of fixed and given length $n$ exactly.
+Our results show that the number of receiver antennas $M$ which are necessary to exactly recovery signals of length $n$ only need to grow logarithmic with $n$.

+In cancer genetics, $n$ corresponds to the number of genetic locations where variants are measured.
+Again, our results show that when $M \gg \log(n)$ samples of a patient at different locations or different time points are available, then $n$ mutations of the $m$ tumor clones can be recovered exactly.

-Note that in both situations it is much easier to collect a large number of source samples $n$ (e.g., genome-locations or length of transmitted digital signal) than a large number of mixture samples $M$ (e.g., tissue samples of a patient at different time points/locations or number of receiver antennas in a MIMO channel).
-Thus, the asymptotic regime (\ref{eq:nMasyReg}) appears realistic. \end{remarkmn} \begin{cor}{Minimax prediction rate} Assume the setting of Theorem \ref{theo:upperBoundL2} and that $\sigma / \sqrt{8 M} < \delta < (\Delta \fA_{\min})^2(90 a_k m)^{-1}$.
-Then, whenever (\ref{eq:nM}) holds,
+Note that in both situations it is much easier to collect a large number of source samples $n$ (e.g., genome-locations or length of transmitted digital signal) than a large number of mixture samples $M$ (e.g., tissue samples of a patient at different time points/locations or number of receiver antennas in a MIMO channel). \end{remarkmn}